This article serves as a starting point for addressing common questions and issues you may encounter as a student or

 Need help logging into the GCU Portal specifically?
 Check out the following article.
 It includes a video walk-through and step by step instructions.

 If you can confirm that your username is being entered correctly, we recommend resetting your password.
-Before you can reset, you first need to register an account on the reset.gcu.edu website.
-See the articles below for instructions on both of the registration and reset processes.
+Before you can reset, you first need to set up recovery options on the GCU Portal homepage.
+See the article below for instructions on setting up recovery options and resetting your password.

 Your counselor is the best point of contact to guide you through the application process, but Technical Support can assist with some aspects of the Apply.GCU site as well!
 If you are unable to log into your application, we recommend resetting your password.
 See the article below for steps.

 - If you have already submitted an application and would like to edit it, you will need to first reach out to your counselor and ensure that the document is in Needs Correction status.
 If it is not in this status, you will not be able to make changes.
 Additionally, some information can only be updated by your counselor.